tryretool/retool-onpremise/README.md

 - On Kubernetes, I get the error `SequelizeConnectionError: password authentication failed for user "..."`
     - Make sure that the secrets that you encoded in base64 don't have trailing whitespace!
 You can use `kubectl exec printenv` to help debug this issue.
 - I can't seem to login?
     - If you have not enabled SSL yet, you will need to add the line `COOKIE_INSECURE=true` to your `docker.env` file / environment configuration so that the authentication cookies can be sent over http.
+Make sure to run sudo docker-compose up -d after modifying the docker.env file.